rohinb2/miniscript/challenges/01 - Basic/README.md

 The interpreter will enforce the following rules:
 * in `e_1 = e_2` the label of `e_2` will be applied to `e_1`

+Write your solution to a file and then run `python challenge.py <your solution file>`.